Rabbit illnesses caused by parasites can make your rabbit's life miserable, even threaten its survival.

 Here are a few of the more common parasitic illnesses you might encounter, and hopefully some useful tips on how to help your rabbit.

 Ear mites are also sometimes called ear canker.
 An external parasite (mite) chews on and irritates the inside of the rabbit's ear, which begins to ooze.
 The rabbit scratches in his ear, and then an infection can start up.
 If the condition is not treated, it can drain the rabbit's health.
-A typical case of ear mites is confined to the inside of the ear, however a particularly severe infestation can engulf the entire ear and begin to infest parts of the rabbit's head.
+A typical case of ear mites is confined to the inside of the ear, however a particularly severe infestation can engulf the entire ear and begin to infest parts of the rabbit's head and brain.

 Ear mites are one of those easy-to-treat rabbit illnesses.